About Essay Coach Pat Berry, MFA

-I am a writer, editor, and instructor with a background in mainstream journalism leadership: I was a founding editor of Time Inc.'s Sports Illustrated for Kids Magazine and a senior editor at Sesame Workshop.
-My personal essays have been published in anthologies and in my newsletter and blog, and for several years I wrote the “College Bound” column in Montclair (NJ) Local.
+I am a writer, editor, and instructor with a background in mainstream journalism leadership.
+I was a founding editor of Time Inc.'s Sports Illustrated for Kids Magazine, a senior editor at Sesame Workshop, and a contributing writer to This Old House, Working Mother, Money, New Jersey LIfe, and other publications.
+My personal essays have been published in anthologies, on Substack, and for several years I wrote the “College Bound” column in Montclair (NJ) Local.

 I have been an active volunteer for Dartmouth College since graduation, serving five years as Essex County District Enrollment Director and, for more than three decades, as an alumni interviewer.
 I hold a Master of Fine Arts degree in Creative Nonfiction Writing from Columbia University and a Bachelor of Arts degree in English from Dartmouth, which honored me with its Alumni Award for extraordinary service to the College.